synsense/sinabs/docs/source/notebooks/visualizer.md

 - <b>Line Plot:</b> A plot that allows visualization of the events produced by the model running on the chip.
 Additionally this is used when we display power consumption measurements.
 - <b>Image Plot:</b> A plot that allows you to display an image.
 Internally we have used this plot to display an image denoting a predicted output class.

-Documentation is available under the following link: [samna-viz-imgui documentation](`https://synsense-sys-int.gitlab.io/samna/reference/viz/imgui/index.html#samna-viz-imgui`)
+Documentation is available under the following link: [samna.ui documentation](https://synsense-sys-int.gitlab.io/samna/reference/ui/index.html)

 ## Useful `samna` nodes for visualizing and Just-In-Time (JIT) compiled nodes.
 ### Nodes